 - (i) Resolution 2: This is to facilitate payment of Directors' Fees during the financial year in which the fees are incurred.
-The aggregate amount of Directors' Fees provided in the resolution is calculated on the assumption that all the present Directors of the Company will hold office for the whole of the financial year ending 31 December 2021 ("FY2021").
-Should any Director hold office for only part of FY2021 and not the whole of FY2021, the Director's fee payable to him will be appropriately pro-rated. - (ii) Resolution 3 and Resolution 4: Pursuant to Article 86 of the Company's Articles of Association, Mr. Chiu Hau Shun, Simon and Mr. Cheung Hok Fung, Alexander will retire at the forthcoming AGM and shall be eligible to offer himself for re-election at that meeting.
+The aggregate amount of Directors' Fees provided in the resolution is calculated on the assumption that all the present Directors of the Company will hold office for the whole of the financial year ending 31 December 2022 ("FY 2022").
+Should any Director hold office for only part of FY 2022 and not the whole of FY 2022, the Director's fee payable to him/her will be appropriately pro-rated.
+The provision of Directors' Fees of S\$280,000 includes pro-rated fee for Mr. Cheung Hok Fung, Alexander who will retired at the AGM for FY 2021 to be held on 21 April 2022. - (ii) Resolution 3 and Resolution 4: Pursuant to Article 86 and Article 85 of the Company's Articles of Association respectively, Mr. Wee Sung Leng and Mdm.
+Lee Kia Jong Elaine will retire at the forthcoming AGM and shall be eligible to offer himself or herself for re-election at that meeting.

-Details on Mr. Chiu Hau Shun, Simon are as follows:
+Details on Mr. Wee Sung Leng are as follows:

-Date of First Appointment 8 October 2007 Date of last re-appointment (if applicable) 24 April 2018 Name of Person Chiu Hau Shun, Simon Age 61 Country of principal residence Hong Kong SAR, China The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) Having reviewed his qualifications, work experience and performance since he joined, the nominating committee and the board of directors of the Company approved the appointment of Chiu Hau Shun, Simon as executive director of the Company.
-Whether appointment is executive, and if so, the area of responsibility Executive Director Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Director Professional qualifications School of Business, Indiana University, USA Working experience and occupation(s) during the past 10 years Manufacturing industry, Consulting Shareholding interest in the listed issuer and its subsidiaries Mr. Chiu Hau Shun, Simon holds 14.29% of the shareholding interest in DJKS Holdings Limited, a controlling shareholder of the Company.
-Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Mr. Chiu Hau Shun, Simon holds 14.29% of the shareholding interest in DJKS Holdings Limited, a controlling shareholder of the Company.
-Conflict of interest (including any competing business) No Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes
+Date of First Appointment 26 April 2019 Date of last re-appointment (if applicable) Not applicable Name of Person Wee Sung Leng Age 56 Country of principal residence Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) Having reviewed his qualifications, work experience and performance since he joined, the nominating committee and the board of directors of the Company approved the appointment of Wee Sung Leng as non- executive director of the Company.
+The nominating committee and the board of directors of the Company consider Wee Sung Leng to be independent for the purpose of Rule 704(8) of the Listing Manual.
+Whether appointment is executive, and if so, the area of responsibility Non-Executive and Independent Director Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Audit Committee (Member), Nominating Committee (Chairman), Remuneration Committee (Chairman) Professional qualifications Nil Working experience and occupation(s) during the past 10 years April 2021 to present Independent Non-Executive director Hoe Leong Corporation LtdNov 2013 to present Independent Non-Executive director SMI Vantage LimitedMay 2018 to June 2019 Chief Financial Officer MoneyMax Financial Services LtdMay 2014 to Feb 2016 General Manager, Head of Group Corporate Affairs Straits Corporation Pte.
+Ltd.May 2013 to May 2014 Assistant Vice President IL&FS Global Financial Services Pte LtdSep 2008 to Oct 2012 Executive Director & Co-Head, Maybank Kim Eng Corporate Finance Pte.
+Ltd. Shareholding interest in the listed issuer and its subsidiaries Mr. Wee Sung Leng has 0.003% deemed interest in the share held by his spouse.
+Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries No